sockcymbal/QuestionImprover/README.md

 Think about how the question can invite diverse relevant viewpoints and interdisciplinary thinking.

 4. Maintain Open-Endedness: Ensure that the revised question remains open-ended and thought-provoking.
 It should encourage a range of responses, facilitating a fruitful and ongoing discussion.
+The improved question should not be re-formulated in terms specific to the persona's own agenda, but rather it should be phrased in a way that seeks to inspire and uncover broad, general, deeper truths, regardless of what kinds people and personas explore this question in the future.

 5. Reflect on Potential for Rich Dialogue: Contemplate the key aspects of the topic that could lead to richer dialogue.
 How can the question be framed to explore these aspects more thoroughly and inspirationally?